OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 The creation of the key used to initialize the cipher wrapper can be traced back to the `CryptoObject`.
 Verify the key was both created using the `KeyGenerator` class in addition to `setUserAuthenticationRequired(true)` being called during creation of the `KeyGenParameterSpec` object (see code samples below).

 Make sure to verify authentication logic.
-For the authentication to be successful, the remote endpoint **must** require the client to present the secret retrieved from the Keystore or an accepted value derived from this secret.
+For the authentication to be successful, the remote endpoint **must** require the client to present the secret retrieved from the Keystore, a value derived from the secret, or a value signed with the client private key (see above).

 #### Dynamic Analysis